Terence Colfer

 Terence Colfer is a Canadian civil administrator, and diplomat.

 Beginnings

 Terence Colfer earned a Bachelor of Arts in Political Science at the Royal Military College of Canada in Kingston, Ontario in 1965, student # 6523.

-He served in the Canadian Forces as an officer cadet from 1961–1965 and served as an officer from 1965-1969.
+He served in the Canadian Forces as an officer cadet from 1961 to 1965 and served as an officer from 1965 to 1969.
 He served abroad in the Middle East.

 Civilian career

 He joined the Department of Industry, Trade and Commerce as a Trade Commissioner in 1969.
 He served abroad in Rome, Italy, Dallas, Texas, Sydney, Australia, Detroit, Michigan and in Boston, Massachusetts as Deputy Consul General and Senior Trade Commissioner from 1990 to 1994.
 In Ottawa, Ontario he undertook a variety of assignments, including: